US STOCKS-Futures rise as bank shares rebound

 By Ryan Vlastelica

-NEW YORK, May 15 U.S. stock index futures rose on Tuesday, recovering from a string of losses as investors sought bargains in beaten-down sectors.
+NEW YORK, May 15 U.S. stock index futures rose on Tuesday, rebounding as investors sought bargains in beaten-down sectors.

-The S&P 500 index fell four of the past five sessions, closing on Monday at its lowest level since February.
-Concerns about the situation in Europe have been a primary mover for the weakness, which have taken the benchmark index down 4.3 percent so far this month.
+* The S&P 500 index fell four of the past five sessions, closing on Monday at its lowest level since February.
+Concerns about the situation in Europe have been a primary mover for the weakness.

-Greece's possible exit from the euro zone remains an especially troublesome issue, though German export data was surprisingly strong.
+* Greece's possible exit from the euro zone was an especially troublesome issue, though German export data was surprisingly strong.
 European shares fell 0.1 percent.

-"Europe continues to be a thorn in the side of the market, but we're snapping back after a series of difficult days," said Andre Bakhos, director of market analytics at Lek Securities in New York.
-"We're looking for bargains in the names that have been the most damaged."

-Groupon Inc late Monday reported its first quarterly profit, sending shares 24 percent higher to $14.55 in premarket trading.
+* Groupon Inc late Monday reported its first quarterly profit, sending shares sharply higher in premarket trading.

-Wall Street closed lower on Monday on concerns about sovereign debt issues in the euro zone.
-(Editing by Padraic Cassidy, Dave Zimmerman)
+* Wall Street closed lower on Monday on concerns about sovereign debt issues in the euro zone.
+(Editing by Padraic Cassidy)

 * Indexes up: Dow 0.45 pct, S&P 0.35 pct, Nasdaq 0.25 pct (Updates to open)